isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/named-commands.md

 ms:contentKeyID: 48543518
 ms.date: 09/18/2015
 mtps_version: v=office.15
+localization_priority: Normal
-ms.openlocfilehash: 45609ba0db81cf9ab807d2ea97c146a32028b884
+ms.openlocfilehash: 40ce95c5879f5da9615c66d132d6c4847fae1569
-ms.sourcegitcommit: 558d09fad81f8d80b5ad0edd21934fc09c098f2c
+ms.sourcegitcommit: d6695c94415fa47952ee7961a69660abc0904434
-ms.translationtype: MT
+ms.translationtype: Auto
 ms.contentlocale: de-DE
-ms.lasthandoff: 11/03/2018
+ms.lasthandoff: 01/17/2019
-ms.locfileid: "25947833"
+ms.locfileid: "28707829"
 ---
-# <a name="named-commands"></a><span data-ttu-id="0e517-102">Benannte Befehle</span><span class="sxs-lookup"><span data-stu-id="0e517-102">Named commands</span></span>
+# <a name="named-commands"></a><span data-ttu-id="a4312-102">Benannte Befehle</span><span class="sxs-lookup"><span data-stu-id="a4312-102">Named commands</span></span>

-<span data-ttu-id="0e517-103">**Betrifft**: Access 2013, Office 2013</span><span class="sxs-lookup"><span data-stu-id="0e517-103">**Applies to**: Access 2013, Office 2013</span></span>
+<span data-ttu-id="a4312-103">**Betrifft**: Access 2013, Office 2013</span><span class="sxs-lookup"><span data-stu-id="a4312-103">**Applies to**: Access 2013, Office 2013</span></span>

-<span data-ttu-id="0e517-p101">Sie können die Name-Eigenschaft im Command-Objekt festlegen und dann den Befehl ausführen, indem Sie ihn wie eine Methode für die ActiveConnection-Eigenschaft im Command-Objekt aufrufen.
+<span data-ttu-id="a4312-p101">Sie können die Name-Eigenschaft im Command-Objekt festlegen und dann den Befehl ausführen, indem Sie ihn wie eine Methode für die ActiveConnection-Eigenschaft im Command-Objekt aufrufen.
 Dies wird im folgenden Beispiel veranschaulicht, bei dem der Befehl GetCustomers heißt.
 Beachten Sie, dass der Code ein deklariertes und instanziiertes Recordset-Objekt an die GetCustomers-Methode übergibt.
-Außerdem können Sie Parameter an die Methode übergeben, falls sie für das Command-Objekt erforderlich sind.</span><span class="sxs-lookup"><span data-stu-id="0e517-p101">You can set the **Name** property on a **Command** object and then execute the command by calling it as if it were a method on the **Command** object **ActiveConnection** property.
+Außerdem können Sie Parameter an die Methode übergeben, falls sie für das Command-Objekt erforderlich sind.</span><span class="sxs-lookup"><span data-stu-id="a4312-p101">You can set the **Name** property on a **Command** object and then execute the command by calling it as if it were a method on the **Command** object **ActiveConnection** property.
 This is illustrated in the following example, in which the command is named *GetCustomers*.
 Notice that the code passes in a declared and instantiated **Recordset** object to the GetCustomers "method."
 You can also pass in parameters to the "method" if they are required by the **Command**.</span></span>

 ```vb